-- This section describes the conformance requirements for a client (see section 2.1), whether it be: - 1. contained within software controlled by an end user, e.g. activated by the "Print" menu item in an application that sends IPP requests or - 2. the print server component that sends IPP requests to either an output device or another "downstream" print server.
-Issue 4 - 4186 A conforming client MUST support all REQUIRED operations as defined in this document.
+- 1. contained within software controlled by an end user, e.g. activated by the "Print" menu item in an application that sends IPP requests or - 2. a component of a print server that communicates (using IPP operations) with the print server component that sends IPP requests to either an output device or another "downstream" print server.

+Issue 4 and Issue 5 - A conforming client MUST support all REQUIRED operations as defined in this document.
 For each - attribute included in an operation request, a conforming client MUST supply a value whose type and value - syntax conforms to the requirements of the Model document as specified in Sections 3 and 4.
 A - conforming client MAY supply any registered extensions and/or private extensions in an operation request, - as long as they meet the requirements in Section 6. - Otherwise, there are no conformance requirements placed on the user interfaces provided by IPP clients or - their applications.
 For example, one application might not allow an end user to submit multiple documents - per job, while another does.
-One application might first query a Printer object in order to supply a graphical - user interface (GUI) dialogue box with supported and default values whereas a different implementation - 4195 might not. - When sending a request, an IPP client NEED NOT supply any attributes that are indicated as - 4197 OPTIONALLY supplied by the client. - A client MUST be able to accept any of the attribute syntaxes defined in Section 4.1, including their full - range, that may be returned to it in a response from a Printer object.
-In particular for each attribute that the - client supports whose attribute syntax is 'text', the client MUST accept and process both the - itextWithoutLanguage' and 'textWithLanguage' forms.
+One application might first query a Printer object in order to supply a graphical - user interface (GUI) dialogue box with supported and default values whereas a different implementation - 4328 might not. - When sending a request, an IPP client NEED NOT supply any attributes that are indicated as - 4330 OPTIONALLY supplied by the client. - A client MUST be able to accept any of the attribute syntaxes defined in Section 4.1, including their full - range, that may be returned to it in a response from a Printer object.
+In particular for each attribute that the - client supports whose attribute syntax is 'text', the client MUST accept and process both the - 'textWithoutLanguage' and 'textWithLanguage' forms.
 Similarly, for each attribute that the client supports - whose attribute syntax is 'name', the client MUST accept and process both the 'nameWithoutLanguage' and - 'nameWithLanguage' forms.
 For presentation purposes, truncation of long attribute values is not - recommended.
-A recommended approach would be for the client implementation to allow the user to scroll - 4205 through long attribute values. - A response MAY contain attribute groups, attributes, attribute syntaxes, values, and status codes that the - client does not expect.
-Therefore, a client implementation MUST gracefully handle such responses and not - refuse to inter-operate with a conforming Printer that is returning registered or private extensions, including - attribute groups, attributes, attribute syntaxes, attribute values, and status codes that conform to Section 6. - Clients may choose to ignore any parameters, attributes, attribute syntaxes, or values that they do not - understand.
-Issue 25 and Issue 26
+A recommended approach would be for the client implementation to allow the user to scroll - through long attribute values. - A response MAY contain attribute groups, attributes, and values attribute syntaxes, values, and status codes - that the client does not expect.
+Therefore, a client implementation MUST gracefully handle such responses - and not refuse to inter-operate with a conforming Printer that is returning registered or private extensions, - including attribute groups, attributes, and attribute values, attribute values, and status codes that - conform to Section 6.
+Clients may choose to ignore any parameters, attributes, attribute syntaxes, or values - that they do not understand.
+Issue 25 and Issue 26 - While a client is sending data to a printer, it SHOULD do its best to prevent a channel from being closed by - a lower layer when the channel is blocked (i.e. flow-controlled off) for whatever reason, e.g. 'out of paper' - or 'job ahead hasn't freed up enough memory'.
+However, the layer that launched the print submission (e.g. - an end user) MAY close the channel in order to cancel the job.
+When a client closes a channel, a Printer - MAY print all or part of the received portion of the document.
+See the "Encoding and Transport" document - 4350 [IPP-PRO] for more details.
+Issue 4 and Issue 5